 It is one of the liveliest avenues I have experienced in Europe and is truly not to be missed.
 If you visit Barcelona it is a must!
-Tip: the majority of restaurants along Las Ramblas are tourist traps.
+Tip: While Las Ramblas is one of the best places to visit in Barcelona, the majority of restaurants along Las Ramblas are tourist traps.
 For more authentic food, head to the port area or venture into the Barri Gòtic.

-Throughout its construction, the Sagrada Familia has proved to be a contentious issue among the Spaniards.
-Debates continue over whether the design continues to follow Gaudí’s plans, whether the completed structure will dominate Barcelona’s Cathedral and whether the new underground train system could damage the foundation of the cathedral.
+Throughout its construction, the Sagrada Familia has also proved to be a contentious issue among the Spaniards.
+Debates continue over whether the design continues to follow Gaudí’s plans, whether the completed structure will dominate Barcelona’s Cathedral, and whether the new underground train system could damage the foundation of the cathedral.

 Opening Hours of the Sagrada Familia

 November to February